14 Great Spraygrounds to Cool Off Your Philly Kids

 Wading pond at Sister Cities Park / Photograph by Laura Swartz

 In addition to the active, cooling water jets embedded in the bluestone plaza, there’s also the recently updated Children’s Discovery Garden which includes a wading pond, rocks to scale, and an upper-level wonderland containing a net hammock and a little hut to hide in.
 There’s also an on-site cafe (and Mister Softee makes frequent visits) in case you need snacks (or coffee).
 Bonus: The cafe also sells swim diapers and a few little water toys for an impromptu splash sesh.
-Free kids’ programming from Center City District runs all summer, so your entire day is now planned.
+Free kids’ programming from Center City District will run this summer, so if you time it right, your entire day is planned.
 This little paradise on the Parkway is worth making the trip from anywhere in the city.

 210 North 18th Street; 9 a.m.-5 p.m.